rikulo/rikulo-docs/Views/Fundamentals/UI_Overview.md

       }
     }

+##Show View on the Screen

+To show a view on the screen, you have to attach it to one of the hierarchy trees belonging to [the current activity](../Activity.md).
+For example,

+    activity.mainView.addChild(new TextView.html("<h1>Impacts</h1>")); //attach to mainView
+    activity.mainView = fooView; //replace the current mainView with fooView activity.addDialog(fooDialog); //attach fooDialog as a dialog shown on top of mainView

+> [Activity](http://rikulo.org/api/_/app/Activity.html) has one main view, `mainView`, and any number of dialogs.
+The last added dialog will be displayed on top of the main view and other dialogs.
+For more information, please refer to [the Activity chapter](../Activity.md) for details.

+To remove a view from displaying on the screen, you can detach it by use of `removeFromParent`.

+    view.removeFromParent(); //detach the given view from the hierarchy tree activity.removeDialog(); //detach the last added dialog

+To know if a view is attached to the screen, you can check the `inDocument` property.

+    if (view.inDocument) //the view is attached
+      doSomething();

+> Notice that we interchangeablely use *screen* and *document* to represent the same thing: the visual area of the device that the user interact with.

 ##Position

 The geometry of a view is that of a rectangle.
 A view has a location, expressed as a pair of left and top coordinates, and two dimensions, expressed as a width and a height.